McKenzieDaviesNeedsHelp/McKenzieDaviesNeedsHelp/README.md

 If your interested I would be honoured for the help.
 I currently need help from anyone who understands machine learning with python using tensorflow or pytorch.
 I am currently try to make an advanced AI chatbot which can inform people of any topic we give it.
 It would also need some humanoid vocal sythesis and some speech recognition.

+I am also facinated with game developement and the challanges associated with that such as:
+- NPC Artificial Intelligence
+- Player Controls
+- Quality of life

 Some quick things you should know about me: